markjivko/rpg/readme.txt

 = How do I embed this? =
 You can use either the **[stephino-rpg]** shortcode or the **Stephino RPG** Gutenberg block anywhere you want.
-Unauthenticated users will be greeted with a login page.
+Unauthenticated players will be greeted with a login page.

 = Where is the music? =
 Since there is a 10MB upload limit on WordPress.org, the music and other assets such as video files and other effects have been moved to the PRO plugin.